Afghanistan: Second Taliban era

 The Taliban government is led by supreme leader Hibatullah Akhundzada and acting prime minister Hasan Akhund, who took office on 7 September 2021.
 Akhund is one of the four founders of the Taliban and was a deputy prime minister of the previous emirate; his appointment was seen as a compromise between moderates and hardliners.
-A new, all-male cabinet was formed, which included Abdul Hakim Ishaqzai as minister of justice.
+A new, all-male cabinet was formed, which included Abdul Hakim Haqqani as minister of justice.
 On 20 September 2021, United Nations Secretary-General António Guterres received a letter from acting minister of foreign affairs Amir Khan Muttaqi to formally claim Afghanistan's seat as a member state for their official spokesman in Doha, Suhail Shaheen.
-The United Nations did not recognize the previous Taliban government and chose to work with the then-government in exile instead.
+The United Nations did not recognize the previous Taliban government and chose to work with the then government-in-exile instead.

 Western nations suspended most of their humanitarian aid to Afghanistan following the Taliban's August 2021 takeover of the country; the World Bank and International Monetary Fund also halted their payments.
 More than half of Afghanistan's 39 million people faced an acute food shortage in October 2021.
 Human Rights Watch reported on 11 November 2021 that Afghanistan was facing widespread famine due to an economic and banking crisis.

-Though the state of war in the country ended in 2021, armed conflict persists in some regions amid fighting between the Taliban and the local branch of the Islamic State, as well as an anti-Taliban Republican insurgency.
-A year into Taliban rule, former president Hamid Karzai said in an interview: "In terms of [an] end to widespread fighting and conflict, we are happy — there's more stability, there's more security.
-But in terms of Afghanistan having a government that all Afghan people find themselves [in], we still have a way to go.
-In terms of the economy of the country, it's a disaster."
+The Taliban have significantly tackled corruption, improving on the corruption perceptions index from 174th to 150th best out of 180 countries from 2021 to 2022, but dropping to 162nd in 2023.
+The Taliban have also reportedly reduced bribery and extortion in public service areas.

+At the same time, the human rights situation in the country has deteriorated.
+Following the 2001 invasion, more than 5.7 million refugees returned to Afghanistan; however, in 2021, 2.6 million Afghans remained refugees, primarily in Iran and Pakistan, and another 4 million were internally displaced.

+In October 2023, the Pakistani government ordered the expulsion of Afghans from Pakistan.
+Iran also decided to deport Afghan nationals back to Afghanistan.
+Taliban authorities condemned the deportations of Afghans as an "inhuman act".
+Afghanistan faced a humanitarian crisis in late 2023.

+On 10 November 2024, Afghanistan's Foreign Ministry confirmed that Taliban representatives would attend the 2024 United Nations Climate Change Conference, marking the first time the country participated since the Taliban's return to power in 2021.
+Afghanistan had been barred from previous summits due to the lack of global recognition of the Taliban regime.
+In May 2025, Iran ordered the mass deportation of an estimated 4 million Afghan migrants and refugees.